TedGoas/Dante/src/posts/2022-05-08-product-design-process.md

 title: A Product Design Process for the Real World
 body_class: blog
 featured_image: "process/hero.png"
-image_caption: A few diagrams of popular prudct design processes.
+image_caption: A few diagrams of popular product design processes.
 description: The product design playbook I use to break down and execute on design projects.
 ---